Train services cancelled as Storm Conall brings heavy rain

 It also warned there is disruption to services across other parts of England in the aftermath of Storm Bert over the weekend.

+Southern Rail said it expected disruption to continue throughout the afternoon and evening, with rail replacement buses being secured for the Tonbridge line.

-A yellow weather warning remains in place until midday on Wednesday for parts of southern England.
+A yellow weather warning was in place until midday on Wednesday for parts of southern England.

 Met Office spokesman Stephen Dixon said the highest rainfall was recorded on the Isle of Wight at 43.3mm from 10pm to 10am on Wednesday morning, with conditions expected to gradually get drier throughout the day and Thursday.